'Absolute disgrace' - Man Utd penalty drama as De Gea penalised for moving off his line & Zaha scores re-take | Goal.com

 The former United defender was not convinced that the penalty should have been awarded in the first place, with Lindelof having little time to react when the ball was scooped in the direction of his arm by Ayew.

-Play continued after that incident, with referee Martin Atkinson called upon to check a touchline monitor.
+Play continued after that incident, with referee Martin Atkinson subsequently called upon to check the touchline monitor.

 He determined that Lindelof was in the wrong, allowing Ayew to step up from 12 yards.